zotoio/generator-micro-kube/README.md

 ## Pre-requisites

-You should be familiar with Kubernetes, Helm and Docker in general
+You should be familiar with Kubernetes, Helm and Docker.

 - docker
 - kubectl